vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 Just to orientate ourselves, we still in the loop, inside the `write_page` function for each clicked link to a detail page with the show notes of a singular episode.
 What happens next is prepping to write this blueprint to the file system.
 In other words, we create the actual episode by providing a file name and the composed `markdown_text`.

 For that final step, we just need to prepare the following ingredients.
 The date, the interviewee name and the episode number.
-Plust the `markdow_text` of course which we just got from `compose_markdown`.
+Plus the `markdown_text` of course which we just got from `compose_markdown`.

 #### def write_page